Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

 (i.e. the environment that is seen by the task when the `biocbuild` user is already logged on when the task starts).

-Configure the task as follow:
+**From a personal administrator account** configure the task as follow:

 - Open Task Scheduler